discord-tickets/docs/docs/self-hosting/installation/docker.md

     The value of `HTTP_EXTERNAL` must be resolvable both from within the container and the host, which means when `HTTP_EXTERNAL` is an internal address (e.g. `http://127.0.0.1`), the container and host ports must be the same.
     This is because the SvelteKit application uses server-side rendering, so the bot makes HTTP requests to itself.
+    Alternatively, you can set the `HTTP_INTERNAL` value with a different port.

     If you are using a reverse proxy and a domain name, this shouldn't be a problem.